 Customer Verification tasks can be introduced during high-risk transactions, such as CAPTCHA tests, knowledge-based authentication questions, or one-time passcodes sent to registered email or phone numbers.
 These challenges add an extra layer of security against automated fraud attacks.
 Flaunting these tasks can serve as a detection alert.

-There are several measures and tools backed up or powered by AI that can help prevent transaction fraud; these include;
+Fraud prevention online payment is in several ways as they are several measures and tools powered by AI that can help prevent transaction fraud; these include;

 1. Transaction Monitoring